 October 14, 1972: Oakland Athletics catcher Gene Tenace becomes the 1st player ever to hit home runs in each of his first 2 World Series at bats‚ leading the A's to a 3-2 opening-game win over the Cincinnati Reds at Riverfront Stadium.

 This is the 1st postseason victory for the A's franchise since Game 7 of the 1931 World Series, when the A's were still in Philadelphia (though that game was played in St. Louis).

 Also on this day, the expansion Atlanta Flames play their 1st home game, at The Omni in Atlanta.
+This is the 1st event at the arena.
 After losing their 1st games, this time, they don't lose.
 The manage a tie, 1-1 with the Buffalo Sabres.

 The manage a decent 1st season, and become a Playoff team comparatively quickly, but never catch on at the box office, and in 1980 they moved to Calgary.